sysdiglabs/charts/README.md

 # Sysdig Helm Charts

-[This website](https://sysdiglabs.github.io/charts) is the official source for Sysdig's Helm charts.
+This is the official source for Sysdig's Helm charts.

 ## Add this charts repository to your local Helm